graphql-rust/juniper/docs/book/content/types/objects/complex_fields.md

-If you've got a struct that can't be mapped directly to GraphQL, that contains computed fields or circular structures, you have to use a more powerful tool: the `graphql_object!` macro.
-This macro lets you define GraphQL objects similar to how you define methods in a Rust `impl` block for a type.
+If you've got a struct that can't be mapped directly to GraphQL, that contains computed fields or circular structures, you have to use a more powerful tool: the `impl_object` procedural macro.
+This macro lets you define GraphQL object fields in a Rust `impl` block for a type.
 Continuing with the example from the last chapter, this is how you would define `Person` using the
 macro: